 This means that your gains would be five times greater than the equity profit for every unit of stock price rise.
 This magnification applies to losses, too, since a 20% loss in equity means a 100% loss in futures because of the 5x leverage.

-Due to the fact that leverage magnifies the effects of price fluctuations, even little changes in price can produce substantial gains or losses.
+Due to the fact that leverage in trading magnifies the effects of price fluctuations, even little changes in price can produce substantial gains or losses.

 To protect the sanctity of the contract and to ensure the trades will be settled without the losing party running out of funds, exchanges ensure that should a party start going into a loss in the vicinity of the margin they have put up, the trader is required to top up the margin to remain in the position.
 If the trader fails to provide more funds, the exchange may automatically sell the position.

-The margin for the usual securities and margin for futures mean two very different things.
+The margin in the share market is different for the usual securities and for futures.
 It is important for us to understand the difference as traders.

 To acquire and own a stock, bond, or exchange-traded fund, you can borrow up to 50% of the purchase price as a margin in the securities industry.
 This method is frequently referred to as margin purchasing.
+So what is margin in futures trading?
 The sum of money you must deposit and have on hand with your broker when you initiate a futures position is known as the margin in the futures markets.
 You do not own the underlying commodity, and it is not a down payment.

 Types of Margin